Glen-Ochieng/My-SQL-Course./README.md

 4. Show all columns for customers from the USA or UK with surname Brown
 5. For employees who are sales reps, display their email.

+## DESCRIBE
+Used to describe a table in terms of data types and keys.

+*Syntax*
+Describe table_name

 ### IN & NOT IN
 This is is a very useful command for extracting single or multiple specific values.